To allow you to build reusable applications and provide you with a self-service experience, CloudShell Colony includes

 Sandbox Local DNS Service

 CloudShell Colony configures a local DNS service in every sandbox.
 All applications and their addresses are registered in the sandbox DNS.
 This makes it easy to reach any application from every instance inside the sandbox using a custom DNS variable.
 This variable needs to be defined in the blueprint YAML and can then be passed to specific application YAMLs within the blueprint, and to those application's initialization.sh or start.sh scripts.

 For example, in our WordPress application, we use MySQL as the backend server, which is deployed in the sandbox and may get different connectivity details in different sandboxes.

 The WordPress Initialization script needs to configure the website's access to the database so instead of hard-coding it in the script or locating the correct IP address of the database, our Initialization script is using a custom input variable, which we declared in the blueprint YAML:

 sed -i "s/localhost/$MY_SQL_DNS/g" wp-config.php

-The address /localhost/mysql.$DOMAIN_NAME translates by the Sandbox Discovery service, to the correct address of the MySQL Server.
+The Sandbox Discovery service translates the address $MY_SQL_DNS to the correct address of the MySQL Server.